awubshet/awubshet.github.io/blog/parquet_partitions.md

 Apache Parquet is a columnar data format for the hadoop ecosystem (much like the ORC format).
 It supports nested data structures.
 It has support for different compression and encoding schemes to be applied to different columns.
 The schema is embedded in the data itself, so it is a self-describing data format.
 All this features make it efficient to store and enable performant querying of hdfs data as opposed to row oriented schemes like CSV and TSV.

 Parquet also supports partitioning of data based on the values of one or more columns.
 This article looks at the effects of partitioning on query performance.
-We are using the spark defaults which defaults to the snappy compression algorithm.
+We are using the spark defaults options which is the snappy compression algorithm.

 In order to see how parquet files are stored in hdfs, let's save a very small data set with and without partitioning.
 Start the spark shell